daVinci Robotic Surgery

 Imagine major surgery performed through the smallest of incisions.
 Imagine having the benefits of a definitive treatment but with the potential for significantly less pain, a shorter hospital stay, faster return to normal daily activities - as well as the potential for better clinical outcomes.

-The Fibroid Treatment Collaborative and the Chicago Institute for da Vinci Robotic Surgery is dedicated to the comprehensive multi-disciplinary approach to the management of abnormal bleeding, pelvic pain, endometriosis, uterine fibroids and prolapse.
+The Fibroid Treatment Collaborative and the Chicago Institute for da Vinci Robotic Hysterectomy is dedicated to the comprehensive multi-disciplinary approach to the management of abnormal bleeding, pelvic pain, endometriosis, uterine fibroids and prolapse.
 The fact is that your situation is unique and deserves an individualized treatment plan.
 Located in Chicago, Illinois and Austin, Texas, we are laparoscopic gynecologic surgeons, radiologists, pain doctors, and physical therapists working in collaboration to plan your best treatment.
-When hysterectomy is appropiate, our surgeons specialize in minimally invasive, laparoscopic or robotic hysterectomy, aiding in a quicker recovery.
+We specialize in alternatives to hysterectomy, but when hysterectomy is appropiate, our surgeons specialize in minimally invasive, laparoscopic or robotic hysterectomy, aiding in a quicker recovery.
 Learn more about the center here.

 With the da Vinci Surgical System, surgeons and hospitals are re-writing accepted standards for surgical care. da Vinci is changing the experience of surgery.